Lift a Sinking Porch with Polyurethane Foam

-The best time to have concrete repaired, is as soon as you notice sinking settling.
-If the slabs are left alone, settlement will only get worse.
+The best time to have concrete repaired is as soon as you notice sinking settling.
+If the slabs are left alone, the settlement will only get worse.
 This will ultimately cause the concrete to crack which makes it easier for concrete to chip.
-Any time there are missing pieces of concrete, it gets more difficult to repair back to its original state.
+Any time there are missing pieces of concrete, it gets more difficult to repair back to their original state.

 On the other hand, using polyurethane foam to lift concrete actually adds strength and stability to the soil.
 Polyurethane foam is also lightweight and won’t deteriorate due to moisture.
 When we’re ready to level concrete, we drill small holes through the concrete in strategically placed areas so that we are able to target the problem areas.
 Then we will inject polyurethane foam through the holes underneath the concrete where any holes and gaps will be filled.
 As foam moves beneath the concrete, it expands and begins to lift.
 Once the foam hardens, you will have a permanent solution to your sinking porch problem!

-Contact us today for a free quote to lift your sinking porch with polyurethane foam!
+Contact us today for a free quote to lift a sinking porch with polyurethane foam!